somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 - If the price point are roughly 10 then predict the price based on a time series ARIMA model.
 Similarly, for negative revenue/ volume data.

 # Performance Testing
 Performance testing a much necessary component of a dynamic pricing engine, any dynamic pricing engine primarily comprises of two things - Elasticity Estimation and Price Optimization.
 Both of these components undergo several estimation process, which might raise concern regarding bias towards some high revenue products, and so on.
+There four major reason we want to track historical performance testing -
+- Lack of Transparency - tho